vykuang/toronto-service-calls-2023/docs/Terraform.md

 Alternatively, instead of passing `permissions`, pass `file` and point to path of JSON/YAML specifying the permissions

+### `project_service`

+Cloud APIs need to be enabled to use resources, e.g. compute engine API is required for TF to allocate a VM instance.
+Use `google_project_service` resource block to enable APIs

 ## Modules

 Containers for multiple resources used together; consists of a collection of `.tf` or `.tf.json` kept together in a directory.
 Every terraform config has at least one module, the *root module*, containing `main.tf`